Dennis Banks: Marriage and family

-Early in his life, Banks enlisted in the United States Air Force and was sent to Japan.
-While there, he married a woman named Machiko.
+While deployed in Japan, Banks married a woman named Machiko.
 After they had been together for two years, Machiko had a daughter, Michiko.
 Banks left Japan after being court martialed by the Air Force for being AWOL (Absent Without Official Leave).
 He never saw Machiko or Michiko again.
 He returned to Japan several times, but Machiko had remarried and Michiko was at university in Northern Japan.

-According to birth records from Minnesota, Banks had seven children with wife Jeanette Banks: Janice (born March 2, 1962), Darla (born February 18, 1963), fraternal twins Deanna Jane and Dennis James (born April 20, 1964), Red Elk (born June 7, 1970), Tatanka Wanbli (born September 7, 1971), and Minoh Bekwad Banks (born October 10, 1992).
+According to birth records from Minnesota, Banks had one child with wife Elladean (Ellie) Banks: Red Elk (born June 7, 1970), and seven children with wife Jeanette Banks: Janice (born March 2, 1962), Darla (born February 18, 1963), fraternal twins Deanna Jane and Dennis James (born April 20, 1964), Tatanka Wanbli (born September 7, 1971).

-At Pine Ridge Reservation, Banks met Darlene Kamook Nichols, who was 17 and still in high school.
-He was 32.
-After she graduated, they started seeing each other and married.
+At Pine Ridge Reservation, Banks met Darlene Kamook Nichols.
+Sources vary on the exact age Nichols and Banks were when they met.
+Some sources say Nichols met Banks at 17, some sources state 16, and others state that he met her when she was 14.
+Some sources say Banks began a sexual affair with Nichols when she was in high school, and as young as 15 years-old, and that they had their first child together when Nichols was 17.
+Other sources state he was 32 when they met and that they started seeing each other and got married after she graduated.
 They had three daughters and a son together: Tokala, Tiopa, Tasina and son Tacanunpa Banks.
 They later divorced.
 (Kamook Nichols remarried and is now known as Darlene Ecoffey.)

 In Salt Lake City he had a daughter, named Arrow, with Angie Begay (Navajo).

+In 1989, Banks met a photographer named Alice Lambert.
+She gave birth to Minoh Biqwad on October 10, 1992.

 Banks has several stepchildren: Roland (Kawliga) Blanchard, Beverly Baribeau, Glenda Roberts, Denise Banks, Pearl Blanchard, and Danielle Louise Dickey.
 (Dickey was murdered in 2007 on the Turtle Mountain Reservation in North Dakota).
 He has a granddaughter named Migizi from Minneapolis, Minnesota.